awsdocs/aws-cost-management-user-guide/doc_source/ri-recommendations.md

 # Accessing Reserved Instance Recommendations<a name="ri-recommendations"></a>

-If you enable Cost Explorer, you automatically get Amazon EC2, Amazon RDS, ElastiCache, Amazon ES, and Amazon Redshift Reserved Instance \(RI\) purchase recommendations that could help you reduce your costs\.
+If you enable Cost Explorer, you automatically get Amazon EC2, Amazon RDS, ElastiCache, OpenSearch Service, and Amazon Redshift Reserved Instance \(RI\) purchase recommendations that could help you reduce your costs\.
 RIs provide a discounted hourly rate \(up to 75%\) compared to On\-Demand pricing\.
 Cost Explorer generates your RI recommendations using the following process:
 + Identifies your On\-Demand Instance usage for a service during a specific time period
 + Collects your usage into categories that are eligible for an RI
 + Simulates every combination of RIs in each category of usage